frida/frida-website/_i18n/en/_docs/javascript-api.md

 -   `path`: full filesystem path as a string

--   `ensureInitialized()`: ensures that the module initializers have been run.
-    This is important during early instrumentation, i.e. run early in the process lifetime, to be able to safely interact with APIs.
-One such use-case is interacting with **[ObjC](#objc)** classes provided by a given module.

 -   `enumerateImports()`: enumerates imports of module, returning an array of objects containing the following properties: